ramirog95/fullstackopen/part_0/README.md

-In this part, we familiarize with basics of web development and roughtly how evolved in the past decades.
+In this part, we familiarize with basics of web development and roughtly how has evolved in the last decades.